hajigholam/Email_campaign/README.md

 1. The last item viewed by each customer
 2. The item ordered the most
-3. The best seller item from the category they order the most These codes find above mentioned products from related tables in the database.
+3. The best seller item from the category they order the most

+These codes find the above-mentioned products from related tables in the database.